 You can make up your own way of sorting the paintings.
 I use the cards to point out art terms such as shape, line, texture, portrait, landscape, complementary colors, neutrals, and so on.
 These cards are such a great resource for parents that are just getting started in learning about art with their children.
 I highly recommend them.

-Written by Barb-Harmony Art Mom
+Originally posted May 2009, written by Barb-Harmony Art Mom